wbcmedia/wbcmedia.github.io/planet-of-the-dames.md

 **Beatrice:** Get on with it, Strictly's on in ten minutes!!!

-Princess **Layabout:** I dunno why yer all so cruel to me, you've never liked me, never paid me any attention, never brought me up proper... you're the worst step-parents a girl could ever have...
+**Layabout:** I dunno why yer all so cruel to me, you've never liked me, never paid me any attention, never brought me up proper... you're the worst step-parents a girl could ever have...
 And you all...
 LOOK LIKE MEN!!!!

 _more gasps of outrage_